boelukas/jet-core-extraction/README.md

 **Input**

 ERA5 data files are used as input with the following name structure: *P<date_time>*. e.g *P20160901_00*.
-The data need to be in the netcdf format and contain the following fields:
+The data needs to be in netcdf format and contain the following fields:
 1. U - eastward wind
 2. V - northwards wind
-3. Omega - lagrangian tendency of air pressure (Vertical velocity)
+3. Omega - lagrangian tendency of air pressure
 4. T - air temperature
 5. lev - hybrid sigma pressure levels
 6. hyam - hybrid A coefficient at layer midpoints